Commonly asked DBMS interview questions

-What are advantages of DBMS over traditional file based systems?
+1. What are the advantages of DBMS over traditional file-based systems?

 1. Data redundancy and inconsistency